CreatureGames/CreatureGames.github.io/content/about.md

 ## Origins

 Over Christmas break in 2021, Rylan and Josh decided to try making a game together.
 They had both worked on games before but never with a team.
 They chose a game jam to enter, cleared their schedules, and got to work coding a game about exposing The Grinch as a fake mall Santa.
-Even though that project [was never finished](/games/save-christmas/), it sparked an interest in collaborative game development.
+Even though <a href="/games/save-christmas/" style="color:inherit;text-decoration:none">that project</a> was never finished, it sparked an interest in collaborative game development.

 Fast-forward to spring break when Rylan convinced Isaiah to join a project.
 The three amigos joined the "Week Sauce" game jam with a theme of _energy_ and made a game about friendship and cooperation.
 [The Creature](/games/the-creature/) was made over the course of 5 days, fueled by a lot of coffee, and laid the roots for Creature Games Studio.